Measurements of Higgs boson production cross section in the four-lepton final state in proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: Fiducial phase space definition

 \section{Fiducial phase space definition}

-In order to reduce the impact of the acceptance on specific theoretical models, the cross sections are measured in a fiducial phase space defined to match closely the experimental acceptance of the reconstruction-level selections.
-The fiducial phase space is defined at the generator level, following the strategy adopted in previous $\HZZfl$ analyses~\cite{CMSH4l2016,CMSHIG19001}.
+In order to reduce the impact of specific theoretical models on the acceptance, the cross sections are measured in a fiducial phase space defined to match closely the experimental acceptance defined by the reconstruction-level selections.
+The fiducial phase space is defined at the generator level, following the strategy adopted in previous \HZZfl analyses~\cite{CMSH4l2016,CMSHIG19001}.
 It is defined in terms of the lepton kinematics and isolation, and of the topology of the event.
 The fiducial phase space definition is summarized in Table~\ref{tab:FidDef}.